bdcht/ccrawl/doc/index.rst

 Plugins like "Hex-Rays" [2] perform an analysis of the control flow that leads to a decompiled representation much closer to an equivalent C source code than the initial assembly instruction listing or CFG.
 However, informations related to the nature and structure of manipulated data are still mostly unidentified.
-Althrough some dedicated tools like FLIRT [3] or support for importing this kind of information from windows PDB [4] files exist, this time consuming identification is still largely performed manually by the user.
+Althrough some dedicated tools like TILIB or FLIRT [3] or plugins to import this kind of information from windows PDB [4] files exist, this time consuming identification is still largely performed manually by the user.
-This is specially true in the case of embedded systems.
+This is particularly true in the case of embedded system firmware analysis.

 ccrawl aims at providing a kind of search engine related to data structures ideally automating the identification of data types as well as constants/macros identifiers.
 Basically the idea